 Captain America Slushie (courtesy of Giraffes Can Bake)

 2 oz Irish Whiskey and 1 cup frozen sprite cubes (for white layer)

-2 oz Blue Blue Curacao and 1 cup frozen sprite ice cubes (for blue layer)
+2 oz Blue Blue Curacao and 1

 It's finally hot outside.
 Celebrate with the type of drinks which are perfect for patio season.
 We are talking frozen drinks of course.
 Although they were out of style for a while, 'ironic' frozen tiki style drinks are making a come back.
 The more elaborate and quirky, the better.
 Here are five of our favorites to wow your customers with during the hot summer months ahead: